-Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you.
-He may be able to make a diagnosis based on symptoms, type of nasal discharge and history alone.
+The veterinarian will perform a complete physical examination of your cat and obtain a medical history from you.
+It may be possible to diagnose the underlying based on symptoms and the type of nasal discharge present.

 Tumours, abscesses may cause facial swelling and deformities, cat flu will accompany other symptoms such as mouth ulcers, eye discharge, sneezing.

-Clear nasal discharge may be the result of allergies; if the discharge contains blood, fungal infection or tumour may be the cause.
+Clear nasal discharge is commonly associated with allergies; if the discharge contains blood, a fungal infection or tumour may be the cause.

 A foreign object (such as a grass awn), nasal tumour or a dental abscess can cause discharge from one nostril.

 - X-ray or CT – To view the inner structures of the nasal cavity.
 May show cancer, fungal infection, a dental abscess.

 - Nasal and throat swab – Examination of the nasal discharge under a microscope to check for signs of fungal infection.

 - Endoscopy – Examination of the nose and mouth using a fine tube a biopsy may be taken and evaluated for the presence of cancer cells, foreign object or infection.